-Voluntary Withdrawal: Students who withdraw from the university must reapply through the Office of Admissions.
+Voluntary Withdrawal: Students may volunatrily withdraw for financial, medical, or personal reasons.
+Students who withdraw from the university must reapply through the Office of Admissions.
 Students are subject to the catalog and university requirements applicable to the student's class at the time of re-entry.
 In all cases of withdrawals, please refer to the Credit and Refund Policy listing in the Tuition section this academic catalog for information regarding financial arrangements.
 Residential students withdrawing from college must depart the Mary Baldwin campus within 48 hours of the official date of withdrawal.
+A Withdrawal Form and an exit interview must be completed in order to complete the process.